eMedicine Specialties > Endocrinology > Thyroid

 Beta-adrenergic blocker

 Both cardioselective and noncardioselective types are important adjuncts in treating hyperthyroidism.
 Beta-blockade provides rapid relief of hyperadrenergic symptoms and signs of thyrotoxicosis (eg, palpitations, tremors, anxiety, heat intolerance, various eyelid signs) before any decrease in thyroid hormone levels demonstrated.
 Also useful in preventing episodes of hypokalemic periodic paralysis in susceptible individuals.
 DOC for thyroiditis, which is self-limiting.
-Higher-dose propranolol can inhibit peripheral T4-to-T3 conversion.
+High-dose propranolol can inhibit peripheral T4-to-T3 conversion.
 Also useful in preparing thyrotoxic patients for surgery.

 Propranolol (Inderal, Inderal LA)